Gaurav-Bora/factwise_task/FactWise/README.md

 # React + Vite

-Run the Task
+Run the Task :-
-npm install
+npm install,
-npm run dev
+npm run dev.

 Create a 60-second video defining or telling us what part of the react challenge you found the hardest to crack!